seivan/SHActionSheetBlocks/README.md

 Contact
 -------

-If you end up using SHGestureRecognizerBlocks in a project, I'd love to hear about it.
+If you end up using SHControlBlocks in a project, I'd love to hear about it.

 email: [seivan.heidari@icloud.com](mailto:seivan.heidari@icloud.com)
 twitter: [@seivanheidari](https://twitter.com/seivanheidari)